inkarnadin/alarh-camera-scanner/README.md

 * All results will be saved in the path `/results/...`.
 * All screenshots will be saved in the path `/results/screen/...`.
 * All common logs will be saved in the path `/logs/out.log`.
+* All ffmpeg logs will be saved in the path `/logs/ffmpeg.log`.

 ## Save stream
 * An example command for receiving a video stream: